brandonbloom/hdrx/README.md

 trimmed of each of the subsequent lines.
 If the prefix does not match exactly, it is preserved literally; implementations may emit a warning.

-Block headers end with a closing bracket on their own, otherwise-blank line.
-Any extra content on the line should be abort parsing with an error.
+Block headers end with one or more closing brackets on a single, otherwise-blank line.
+This line may be the same line that begun the header, and so an inline, empty block is valid.
+Any other content on the line should abort parsing with an error.

 Blank lines are allowed within braces and do not signal the separation between headers and content.

+#### Escaping

+The tilde (`~`) character is used to escape curly braces, allowing for unbalanced braces. `~{` and `~}` produce literal `{` and `}` respectively.
+A tilde preceeding any other character is not treated specially and does not need to be escaped.

+To produce a literal `~{` or `~}`, the tilde character can be repeated.
+This escaping rule works for any number of tildes, escaping one fewer tildes and the subsequent bracket.

 ### Whitespace